Skip to main content

 Incidence rate is the share of returns where any repair charge is raised — not a percentage of the deposit that gets deducted.
 If 100% of your returns incur a charge, set this to 100%.
 The avg charge when raised is the average only across containers that actually get charged, not across all returns.

-All figures are operator-typical estimates based on your inputs — not guaranteed savings.
+All figures are illustrative, operator-typical estimates based on your inputs and public benchmarks — not guaranteed savings.
 Actual recovery depends on lane mix, counterparty, and evidence quality.
 Calculated in-browser; raw calculator inputs are never sent to ConPDS.

 Built for Fast Field Capture in Mixed Yard Conditions